-- Future Funding for Local Government there remains a high degree of uncertainty around future levels of funding for local government, and at the time of producing these statements the UK was still fully understanding the economic effects of the COVID-19 pandemic.
+- Future Funding for Local Government there remains a high degree of uncertainty around future levels of funding for local government.
 The Council forecasts its financial standing through its Medium Term Financial Plan and set out proposals to manage its future financial position within its Medium Term Financial Strategy.
 The Council is of the view that the level of uncertainty is not yet significant enough in terms of impact to warrant an impairment of assets due to the need to close facilities and reduce levels of service provision. - Group Accounting The Council has a management agreement with Gravesham Community Leisure Limited (GCLL), an Independent Prudential Society that operates the leisure centres owned by the Authority.
 Whilst the Council has an interest in GCLL and the entity is delivering a service of its own, it does not have exposure to the risk of a potential loss.
 Within the contractual agreement between the Council and GCLL, there are clauses relating to "profit sharing" which do not accrue any liability on the Council if operating income achieved is below the set targets.
 The contract also specifically indemnifies the Council against any losses in the event of the termination of the agreement and the winding up of the GCLL.
-It is therefore assessed that there is no group relationship.

-The Council has an interest in Rosherville Limited and its subsidiary companies which are 100% owned by the Council.
+It is therefore assessed that there is no group relationship. - The Council has an interest in Rosherville Limited and its subsidiary companies which are 100% owned by the Council.
 Accounting Policies for the preparation of Group Accounts are set out at 14.34.
-For the purposes of group accounting, these have been consolidated into an overall Rosherville Group position.

-• Property, Plant and Equipment - Assets are depreciated over useful lives that are dependent on critical judgements and assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+For the purposes of group accounting, these have been consolidated into an overall Rosherville Group position. - Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on critical judgements and assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
 Similarly, if funding levels were reduced leading to service delivery reductions or the closure of facilities, this could result in the impairment of assets due to obsolescence.
-However, the Authority has determined that the level of uncertainty at this time is not sufficient to indicate this course of action.
-For 2020/21, the valuer has reported continued valuation uncertainty in the light of the COVID-19 pandemic.
-The values in the report have been used to guide the measurement of the Council's assets at valuation in these financial statements.
-Having declared this uncertainty, the valuer has continued to exercise professional judgement in providing the valuation, using the best and most reliable information available at that time.
-The valuation uncertainty would have the greatest impact on Council Dwellings, where a reduction in market values of 10% would decrease the balance sheet values by £40.1m.

-• St Georges Shopping Centre - Following external audit challenge during 2020 after the preparation of 2019/20 draft accounts, the Council sought external advice on the appropriate accounting treatment of the transaction and determined that the transaction between the Council and Aviva Investors is that of a loan arrangement rather than a finance lease.
+However, the Authority has determined that the level of uncertainty at this time is not sufficient to indicate this course of action. - St Georges Shopping Centre Following external audit challenge during 2020 after the preparation of 2019/20 draft accounts, the Council sought external advice on the appropriate accounting treatment of the transaction and determined that the transaction between the Council and Aviva Investors is that of a loan arrangement rather than a finance lease.
 The Council's judgement is that only those direct entries which flow through its records and are explicitly inside its accounting boundary are reflected within the financial statements.